Skoda Yeti review

 Rugged off-roader looks, a great price, impressive handling and a spacious interior: the Yeti has it all

-The facelifted model is styled to match the latest Skoda Rapid and Skoda Octavia.
-One thing you'll notice about the new Yeti is that it's now available to buyers with two different styling packs.
+A new Outdoor trim featuring all-wheel drive was also launched with the facelifted model.
 The normal Yeti looks more elegant and clean than before, with bodycoloured bumpers and a stylish alloys.
-Then there's the Yeti Outdoor, which comes complete with some rugged underbody protection and plastic wheelarches to make it look more like an off-roader.
+The Yeti Outdoor comes complete with some rugged underbody protection and plastic wheelarches to make it look more like an off-roader.

 Our choice: Yeti 1.2 TSI 105 SE